 Oct: NME: 'After 9 months of negotiation...Russian Tour has fallen through'.
 Was initially going to be in June '76 in 30 cities!

 A major world tour promoting Rocket Cottage, that would last for the rest of the year kicks off in the USA.

 5th US tour in 4 years and the first for 2 years.
 Per Tim Hart the reason for the gap was the sacking of Joe Lustig and they spent 18 months in legal disputes, which meant no promoter or Label wanted to invest too much money in a US tour.
 They had to make do with touring Europe.
 A shorter tour than in 1974 and seemed to get less press attention, another symptom of the music industry move to newer Rock/Punk music.
 But it was noted that almost every date was sold out.
 A much better organised and financed tour with the band actually making some money, they even had 4 assistants to help on the tour.
+They did however decide to rent PA in each City rather than bringing their own which in one review was criticised as it made the sound harder to get balanced correctly (Maddy's voice too low in the mix).
 They were described as 'having been around for a while and producing soft, funky Rock'. but also as being 'England's premier folk band, far out-distancing such groups as Fairport Convention and Pentangle'.
 A few of the concerts were broadcast on radio giving us unofficial off-air recordings but sadly no 'pristine' master recording has surfaced.
-Dates hard to get per now confirmed by a Trade Newspaper advert.
+Dates hard to get but now confirmed by a Trade Newspaper advert.

 1st-3rd Ebbets Field, Denver, Colorado